You are here: Home > Section on Neuronal Connectivity

 Click image to enlarge.

-As a proof of principle, we used the techniques to generate a data set of three types of medulla neurons, Tm2, Tm9, and Tm20.
-As stated above, Tm9 and Tm20 receive input from R8 photoreceptors in their cognate columns and mediate color vision while Tm2 receives inputs from the achromatic R1–6 via L2 and L4 in its cognate columns and mediates motion detection.
-Our statistical analyses indicated that: (i) the medulla neurons exhibit stereotypic dendritic arbors but the detailed branching pattern and topology are not conserved in each class; (ii) the synaptic partnerships between axons and dendrites are robust and specific; (iii) the layer-specific routing and polarized extension of dendrites are the two most critical determinants of type-specific dendritic patterns; and (iv) Tm2/9/20 neurons extend dendrites in single medulla columns, consistent with their role in processing retinotopic information.
-Based on these results, we hypothesize that dendritic development in the optic lobe neurons proceeds in two distinct processes: (i) routing dendrites in type-specific fashion, which, at least in part, serves to maximize the possibility of finding appropriate synaptic partners; (ii) forming the appropriate size of the dendritic field; (iii) matching different sections of dendrites with specific afferents, which likely requires specific interactions between axons and dendrites to ensure synaptic specificity.
+Using these techniques, we analyzed the wild-type dendritic morphologies of three medulla neuronal types, Tm2, Tm9, and Tm20.
+Tm20 neurons receive input from R8 photoreceptors in their cognate columns and mediate color vision, while Tm2 neurons receive inputs from the achromatic R1-6 via L2 and L4 in their cognate columns to mediate motion detection.
+Morphometric analyses revealed that (i) the patterns are stereotypic but the detailed branching pattern and topology are not conserved; (ii) the synaptic partnerships are robust and specific; (iii) the layer-specific routing and polarized extension of dendrites are the two most critical determinants of type-specific dendritic patterns; (iv) these Tm neurons elaborate dendrites to single medulla columns, consistent with their functions in processing retinotopic information.
+In contrast, the Dm8 amacrine neurons form a wide dendritic field to cover approximately 16 medulla columns to receive R7 photoreceptor inputs.
+Based on the results, we hypothesize that dendritic development in the optic lobe neurons proceeds in four distinct processes: (i) initiating dendritic extension from axons in specific layers; (ii) projecting dendrites in a specific planar direction (anteriorly or posteriorly); (iii) routing dendrites toward specific medulla layers; (iv) elaborating a dendritic tree of an appropriate size (Figure 2).
+The processes are likely mediated by distinct molecular mechanisms.

 - Kundu M, Kuzin A, Lin T-Y, Lee C-H, Brody T, Odenwald WF. cis-Regulatory complexity within a large non-coding region in the Drosophila genome.
 PLoS One 2013;8:e60137.